Speech & Language Therapist Lead in Keele

 #J-18808-Ljbffr

-Speech & Language Therapist Lead employer: Caudwell Children
+Speech & Language Therapist Lead in Keele employer: Caudwell Children

 Caudwell Children is an exceptional employer, offering a unique opportunity to work in a state-of-the-art facility at Keele University, dedicated to transforming the lives of disabled children and their families.
 With a strong commitment to professional development, a supportive work culture, and a focus on person-centred care, employees can thrive in their roles while making a meaningful impact in the community.
 Join a dynamic team that values innovation and collaboration, ensuring that every day brings new challenges and rewards.